bentoml/rag-tutorials/01-simple-rag/README.md

         return str(response)
 ```

+## Run the Service

-With a proper `bentofile.yaml`, we can start the web service by `bentoml serve .`.
-You can visit <http://localhost:3000>, scroll down to Service APIs, and click Try it out to try out query api.
-You can also use curl or any HTTP requests library to interact with the API endpoint.
+With a `bentofile.yaml` file, you can start the web service by running `bentoml serve .`.
+Once running, the Service is accessible via http://localhost:3000.
+You can interact with the API through the Swagger UI or use tools like `curl` to perform requests.

+## Next step

-Now we have a web service, but we still rely on OpenAI to do all the work (embedding and question answering).
-In [next section](../02-custom-embedding/) we will try to replace the embedding function using our own model.
+The web service works, but it still relies on OpenAI to implement embeddings and answer questions.
+In [the next tutorial](../02-custom-embedding/), we'll replace OpenAI's embedding function with a custom model for better control over the retrieval process.